azfar672/notes/work.md

 Expectations
 ------------

-You do what you say you're going to do.
+You do what you say you're going to do

-You ask questions when you don't know something.
+You ask questions when you don't know something